marijadev/DepositBoxApp/README.md

 Link to APP: https://marijadev.github.io

+Thr task is to create web simulation of safe deposit box usually found in hotel rooms.
 Backlit screen has two textual segments:
 ● top left segment that indicates if door is locked,
 ● main segment for status messages during locking/unlocking process.

 Screen’s backlight is turned off when idle for more than 5 seconds.
-You can find all possible values for the textual segments in Appendix B at the end of this document.

 Locking/unlocking sequence is described in User’s manual for the safe.
 You can also check out this video to see one variation of real world safe implementation: https://youtu.be/qNPJqtGSXuE